panickspa/SimilarityPlugin/README.md

 # About Plugin

-This plugin is used for checking similarity between two maps with MapCurve ( Hargrove et al., 2016 ).
+This plugin is used for checking similarity between two maps vector with MapCurve ( Hargrove et al., 2016 ).
 Plugin created by Pandu Wicaksono and Takdir.
 There is no external library included in this plugin except **PyQGIS**.
 Similarity score implementing **GOF MapCurve** method (Hargrove et. al. (2006) <doi:10.1007/s10109-006-0025-x> ).
 You can distribute or modifying this plugin freely but you must cite MapCurve journals and this plugin.
 Further information you can contact Pandu at email 16.9350@stis.ac.id atau panickspa@gmail.com.

 ## Install the plugin into QGIS directly